uPVC vs. Wooden Sash Windows: Which is Best?

 Share this post to any popular social media, email it to a friend or print it off.

 When considering sash windows for your home, the choice between uPVC and wooden sash windows can be challenging.
 Both materials offer unique advantages and drawbacks, which can impact the aesthetic, performance, and value of your property.
-This article delves into a comprehensive comparison of uPVC and timber double glazed sash windows to help you make an informed decision.
+This article delves into a comprehensive comparison of uPVC double glazed sash windows and wooden double glazed sash windows to help you make an informed decision.

 Heritage Appeal